Symptoms of Alzheimer’s Disease and Vascular Dementia

 - Walking.
 People with dementia have a high risk of falls.
 These can cause serious or life-threatening injuries.

 - Taking care of oneself, including dressing, bathing, and eventually, eating.

 - Controlling their bowels and bladder.

-Along with changes in mental abilities, people with Alzheimer’s disease or vascular dementia may exhibit “behavioral symptoms of dementia,” such as:
+Along with changes in mental abilities, almost 50% of people with Alzheimer’s disease or vascular dementia may exhibit “behavioral symptoms of dementia,” such as:

 - Changes in mood, such as becoming more agitated, anxious, or depressed.

 - Seeming drained of energy, or as though they don’t care.